JuliaGuanzon/Quickr_Pickr/README.md

 ![image](https://user-images.githubusercontent.com/84649228/130283473-ace8455c-19b5-4032-8f26-0241c77c9855.png)

-When the user is done with using the application, the system will exit the user out of the application.
+When the user is done making selections, the system will exit the user out of the application.
 Below is an example of the entire application ran in a terminal.
 ![image](https://user-images.githubusercontent.com/84649228/130189144-08b7b8cd-2a13-468e-ad50-1d7b001888e3.png)

 ---